How to Prevent a Second Stroke: Expert Tips and FAQs

 According to research, the second stroke carries “significant cognitive and physical disabilities” compared to the first stroke.

-Even those who have had a silent stroke are at risk for more adverse effects—it’s not uncommon to suffer several silent strokes before noticing a significant neurological change.
+Even those who have had a silent stroke are at risk for more adverse effects.
+It’s not uncommon to suffer several silent strokes before noticing a significant neurological change.

 How Many Brain Cells Die Every Second During a Stroke?